Trading-Journal/trading-journal-authentication/README.md

 ## Pending

-* Add name and metrics for all Mono/Flux
 * Secure token better
   * Rename JWT Properties to something meaningful and generic
   * Change some constant values to configuration